cnshsliu/yarknodemenu/README.md

 };
 ```

-The third on is "on:styleChanged", If you are going to let your users to toggle among menu styles on-demand with menuitems, keep this event handler. and have menuitem definition accordinly.
+The third on is "on:styleChanged", If you are going to let your users to toggle among menu styles on-demand just within the menu, keep this event handler. and have menuitems defined like below:

-Menu items definiton for changing menu styles.

 ```json
 {